BAT: Better Audio Transformer Guided by Convex Gated Probing: Related Work

-\textbf{Position of this Paper for SSL.} Per reports on AudioSet, SSLAM is the current SOTA model and surpasses EAT.
+\textbf{Position of this paper in SSL.} Per reports on AudioSet, SSLAM is the current SOTA model and surpasses EAT.
 Our investigation suggests that current SOTA results are not fully reproducible.
-We observed unclear implementation details, such as an extreme loss-scaling heuristic (e.g., factor of $8 \times 10^4$ for the global loss relative to the local loss).
+We observe undocumented implementation details, such as a high loss-scaling heuristic (i.e., a factor of $8 \times 10^4$ for the global loss relative to the local loss).
 These two models rely on legacy implementations of D2V2 via fairseq~\citep{otto19_fairseq} and Audio-MAE.
-We find that fine-tuning on AudioSet is sensitive to hyperparameter configurations, which complicates the reproduction of current SOTA results.
+We find that finetuning on AudioSet is sensitive to hyperparameter configurations, which complicates the reproduction of current SOTA results.
 To address these limitations, we systematically modernize the D2V2 framework to develop a better audio transformer, BAT.
-Guided by CGP, we integrate a dataset-independent preprocessing, gated-attention SSL targets, and increased decoder capacity, establishing a novel SOTA SSL model.
+Rather than relying on finetuning results as an unclear justification for the methodology, we leverage CGP evaluation at every step of the design.
+First, we integrate a modernized and dataset-independent spectrogram preprocessing pipeline.
+Then, we introduce gated attention to the audio ViT, which not only improves the baseline but also enhances the SSL targets after rectifying the D2V2 target-generation heuristic.
+Finally, we increase the decoder's capacity and establish a novel SOTA SSL model.
+Regarding the evaluation benchmark, we extend prior work by incorporating speech transcription, out-of-distribution generalization, and sound event detection alongside the previous SOTA models' classification benchmarks.
+We also provide implementations and evaluations for their models.